 Google search their security, data protection and online safety procedures and review related blogs and forums for information on abuse complaints and data privacy.

 How many of us know what POS means?
 (Parents Over Shoulder.)
 Or how about LMIRL?
 (Let’s Meet In Real Life.)
 These are just some of the slang abbreviations that all parents should know.
-Visit www.noslang.com for a slang translator and comprehensive dictionary.
+Visit specialist sites such as noslang.com or chatslang.com for a slang translator and comprehensive dictionary.

 If your child has something private to share with a close friend it may be better to talk face-to-face or over the phone.
 Posting or emailing very personal information can be a risk as the message may be misinterpreted or could fall into the wrong hands and be used against them in the future.